stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### BEN

-Yeah, and we never-- yeah, we have never said, like, "Okay, well, this is what David's pronouns are." [__TIM:__ Yeah.]
+Yeah, and we never-- Yeah, we have never said, like, "Okay, well, this is what David's pronouns are." [__TIM:__ Yeah.]
 And, like, obviously I said the-- I did the David thing, first of all, because, like, it was a funny joke, but also because, you know, why would he have a conception of what gender, because-- I think I've said this before, but gender is a social construct, and David has not been part of that social construct? [__TIM:__ Yeah.]
 So... you know.

 #### TIM

 Yeah.
-So, the joke is he would say "David" because he doesn't know what he/him or she/her or they/them is, __[stuttering]__ he's just...they're just David.
+So, the joke is he would say "David" because he doesn't know what he/him or she/her or they/them is, he's just...they're just David.

-#### BEN [uptalk]
+#### BEN

-Well also, not only not knowing what they are, but not seeing... very much the point of it?
+_(uptalk)_ Well also, not only not knowing what they are, but not seeing... very much the point of it?

 #### TIM

 The point, yeah.
 Yeah.
 But it is so hard to get *away* from pronouns.
 Like, even in that sentence [__BEN:__ Oh, no. Of course.]
 I was like, "He thought he was gender: David."
 It's just-- it's very, very difficult to get away. [__BEN:__ Yeah.]
 And as you say, it was never... it's more sort of emerged by accident.
-Having said that, I'm very much not-- I'm happy that we've ended up with a character that is sort of a little bit more... gender agnostic or, you know, gender question mark, because-- Hey!
+Having said that, I'm very much not unhappy that we've ended up with a character that is sort of a little bit more... gender agnostic or, you know, gender question mark, because-- Hey!
 That's a nice thing to have in the show.

 #### BEN